-On August 24, 2017, Walgreens Boots Alliance entered into a \$1.0 billion revolving credit agreement with the lenders from time to time party thereto (the "August 2017 Revolving Credit Agreement") and a \$1.0 billion term loan credit agreement with Sumitomo Mitsui Banking Corporation (the "2017 Term Loan Credit Agreement") and together with the August 2017 Revolving Credit Agreement, the "August 2017 Credit Agreements").
-The August 2017 Revolving Credit Agreement, the "August 2017 Credit Agreements").
-The August 2017 Revolving Credit Agreement ade of the earlier of (a) January 31, 2019, subject to any extension thereof pursuant to the terms of the August 2017 Revolving Credit Agreement and (b) the date of termination in whole of the aggregate commitments provided by the lenders thereunder.
+On August 24, 2017, Walgreens Boots Alliance entered into a \$1.0 billion revolving credit agreement with the lenders from time to time party thereto (the "August 2017 Revolving Credit Agreement") and a \$1.0 billion term loan credit agreement with Sumitomo Mitsui Banking Corporation (the "2017 Term Loan Credit Agreement" and together with the August 2017 Revolving Credit Agreement, the "August 2017 Credit Agreements").
+The August 2017 Revolving Credit Agreement is an unsecured revolving credit facility with a facility termination date of the earlier of (a) January 31, 2019, subject to any extension thereof pursuant to the terms of the August 2017 Revolving Credit Agreement and (b) the date of termination in whole of the aggregate commitments provided by the lenders thereunder.
 As of August 31, 2018, there were no borrowings outstanding under the August 2017 Revolving Credit Agreement.
 The 2017 Term Loan Credit Agreement is an unsecured "multi-draw" term loan facility maturing on March 30, 2019.
-As of August 31, 2018, Walgreens Boots Alliance had \$1.0 billion of borrowings outstanding under the 2017 Term Loan Credit Agreement swere available.
+As of August 31, 2018, Walgreens Boots Alliance had \$1.0 billion of borrowings outstanding under the 2017 Term Loan Credit Agreement and no additional commitments were available.
 Borrowings under the August 2017 Credit Agreements will bear interest at a fluctuating rate per annum equal to, at Walgreens Boots Alliance's option, the alternate base rate or the Eurocurrency rate, in each case, plus an applicable margin calculated based on Walgreens Boots Alliance's credit ratings.